TritonDataCenter/rfd/rfd/0071/README.md

 ### Authentication with Non-AEAD Ciphers

-If a non-AEAD cipher is used, we calculate a HMAC value of the IV and ciphertext and append it to the end of the binary blob (file) uploaded to Manta.
+If a non-AEAD cipher is used, we calculate a HMAC value of the IV and ciphertext and append the HMAC in binary form to the end of the binary blob (file) uploaded to Manta.
 We append to the end of the blob in order to avoid having to add it has a HTTP header as part of a separate operation.
 This allows us to do a PUT as a single operation.
 All HMACs are signed with the same secret key being used for encryption and are not salted.

 Essentially, generation of the HMAC is done in the following steps: